 To create PRP therapy, a small sample of your blood is drawn (similar to a lab test sample) and placed in a centrifuge that spins the blood at high speeds, separating the platelets from the other components.
 The concentrated platelet rich plasma (PRP) is then injected into and around the point of injury, jump-starting and significantly strengthening the body’s natural healing signal.
 Because your own blood is used, there is no risk of a transmissible infection and a very low risk of allergic reaction.

 Because the goal of PRP therapy is to resolve pain through healing, it could prove to have lasting results.
 Initial improvement may be seen within a few weeks, gradually increasing as the healing progresses.

 Research studies and clinical practice have shown PRP therapy to be very effective at relieving pain and returning patients to their normal lives.
 Both ultrasound and MRI images have shown definitive tissue repair after PRP therapy, confirming the healing process.
 The need for surgery can also be greatly reduced by treating injured tissues before the damage progresses and the condition is irreversible.

-New research, New comparisons
+Recent research, Recent comparisons